Get insider access

 0.0 ms

 Thanks to the relatively slow response time, this TV has very little stutter when watching low frame rate content like movies and most TV shows.
-It's still noticeable in slow panning shots, but it's not too bad.
+It can still be slightly noticeable in slow panning shots, especially in 24p content like movies, but it isn't too bad.

 0